About Flexible Press

-Home: an anthology, is due out in the fall of 2019, will feature Minnesota-connected authors and stories, essays, and poems answering the question, “What does ‘home’ mean to me?”
+Home: an anthology, due out October 1, 2019, will feature Minnesota-connected authors and stories, essays, and poems answering the question, “What does ‘home’ mean to me?”
 All profits from Home will go to Alliance Housing, a Minneapolis non-profit dedicated to making it possible for individuals and families to create homes for themselves, regardless of income and background.

 We are excited that Under Ground, a novel set in 1915 in the Iron Range of Minnesota, is now available!
 Like all good historical fiction, it has as much to do with our world today as in 1915.
 Megan Marsnik’s important story was serialized in the Minneapolis Star Tribune in the summer of 2015.

 ARE YOU INTERESTED IN EDITING AN ANTHOLOGY TO SUPPORT A CAUSE?